 - Tagging all of that data so it makes sense and is usable

 All of the components and workspaces work to one goal – to load the data into our customer data model.
-We designed our model to hold every customer attribute (social profile identifiers, location, touchpoints on customer care, etc.) and a timeline view of touchpoints – cross-device, online/offline, you name it, it’s all there.
-Our model both holds and standardizes everything, so any application – IT, CRM, marketing, data analysis and science teams, etc. – can access the data in the same way.
+We designed our model to hold every customer attribute (social profile identifiers, location, touchpoints on customer care, etc.).
+As well as a timeline view of touchpoints – cross-device, online/offline, you name it, it’s all there.
+Our model both holds and standardizes everything, so any application – IT, CRM, marketing, data analysis, and science teams, etc. – can access the data in the same way.

 Every component in Meiro is a Docker container – basically, a standalone “black box” that can be written in any language, using any SDK from any data source, and communicates with Meiro Integration’s core using a simple data interface.
 This makes creating components (data source, processor, data destination) both easy and fast, in any language – and anyone can do it.
 Bring the tool to the data, not the data to the tool.